romanvm/django-tinymce4-lite/docs/configuration.rst

 The following options can be defined for **tinymce4-lite** in your Django project's :file:`settings.py` file.

+.. _TINYMCE_DEFAULT_CONFIG:

 ``TINYMCE_DEFAULT_CONFIG`` -- TinyMCE 4 widget configuration.
-**tinymce4-lite** provides reasonable default configuration with essential editing capabilities, so you need to use this option only if you want to create your own custom TinyMCE configuration.
+**tinymce4-lite** provides a reasonable default configuration with essential editing capabilities, so you need to use this option only if you want to create your own custom TinyMCE configuration.

 .. note:: In **tinymce4-lite** the TinyMCE configuration is defined as a Python :class:`dict`.